bristolcrypto/SPDZ-2/README.md

-(C) 2017 University of Bristol.
+(C) 2018 University of Bristol.
 See License.txt

-Software for the SPDZ and MASCOT secure multi-party computation protocols.
+Software for the SPDZ, MASCOT, and Overdrive secure multi-party computation protocols.
 See `Programs/Source/` for some example MPC programs, and `tutorial.md` for a basic tutorial.